Prevent Website Crashes: 12 Tips to Ensure Smooth Online Experience

 One of the common causes of website crashes is the sudden surge in traffic that overwhelms the server’s capacity to handle incoming requests.
 This can occur during events, promotions, or instances where the website experiences a significant increase in user activity.

 When a website receives more traffic than it can handle, the server becomes overloaded, leading to slow loading times, unresponsiveness, or even a complete crash.
-Such traffic spikes can occur unexpectedly and place tremendous stress on the server infrastructure, resulting in a negative user experience and potential loss of business opportunities.
+Such traffic spikes can occur unexpectedly and place tremendous stress on the server infrastructure.
+This results in a negative user experience and potential loss of business opportunities.

 2. Technical Glitches and Server Issues